commonledger/jobs/desktop-engineer/README.md

 ## Start the journey

-We are currently building the adventure, but don't stop here, get in touch at io@commonledger.com.
+We are currently building the code adventure for you to partake in, but don't stop here, get in touch at io@commonledger.com.

 We will have finished it in the coming week.